david-cermak/mqtt_subscibe_viewer/README.md

 $ yarn dist
 ```

-execute with command line argument pointing to JSON configuration for your app.
-By default it will try to read configuration from `mqtt-monitor.json` placed next to the application.
+ Upon start program will try to read configuration from `mqtt-monitor.json` placed next to the application.

-for example: `mqtt-monitor.exe path/to/config.json`
+Graphs will show last 10 minutes

 Example config: